What is prescribed debt and how to remove it

 - You haven’t been summonsed regarding the debt.

-Certain types of debt, like mortgage bonds, have longer prescription periods.
-However, once a debt has prescribed, creditors are not allowed to demand payment or list it negatively on your credit report.
+Once a debt has prescribed, creditors are not allowed to demand payment or list it negatively on your credit report.

 Find out how to clear your name on ITC in this blog post.